 If you’re sued as a consumer, a person under an insurance contract, or an employee, the case is typically filed in your nearest courthouse.
 If a claim involves an insurance contract, it’s also possible to have the hearing in the district of the incident.

-If you’re being sued and taken to the wrong district, you can have the case transferred.
+Lastly, if you’re being sued and taken to the wrong district, you can have the case transferred.

 On some occasions, you may also be able to negotiate the matter face to face with the person filing the charge.
 If you reach an agreement, you can put it in writing and have it approved by the court.
 But this needs to be done within the 20-day time frame from the day you receive the claim.